pdwittig/Collide/readme.md

 ######Dev Breakdown
 1. Check in - make ajax post request to '/events' on a window.onload
-2. Review - make a ajax get request to '/events/' on a window.onload
+2. Review - make a ajax get request to '/events/' on a window.onloadig